 Results aren’t immediate

 Even if our life is filled with good results from things we’re passionate about and we are experiencing abundant health, wealth and happiness, that doesn’t mean everyone will want to live like us.
-People have their own lives and lessons to learn and live.
-It’s our job (and our joy) to simply keep on keepin’ on … and if people want what we have, we can happily share it with them.
+People have their own lives to live and lessons to learn.
+It’s our job (and our joy) to simply keep on keepin’ on.
+And if people want what we have, we can happily share it with them.

 Our happy, healthy example is enough